rohan-gt/rulefit/README.md

 - In contrast to the original paper, the generated trees are always fitted with the same maximum depth.
   In the original implementation the maximum depth of the tree are drawn from a distribution each time
 - This implementation is in progress.
 If you find a bug, don't hesitate to contact me.
-- This a fork of Christoph Molnar's implementation of the RuleFit algorithm which can be found [here](https://github.com/christophM/rulefit).
-I've uploaded it to PyPI server for easy installation and might make updates to this code in the future

 ## Changelog
 All notable changes to this project will be documented here.